fantasycalendar/obsidian-fantasy-calendar/.github/ISSUE_TEMPLATE/bug-report.md

 __What Calendar system were you using?__
 *Harptos, Earth, Etc*

-__Was it created within the plugin, or imported from Fantasy Calendars online?__
+__Was it created within the plugin, or imported from Fantasy Calendar online?__

 *Please include a most recent copy or link to the calendar, if possible.*